alvyn-tbh/buddy-companion/WEBRTC_VOICE_MODE.md

    - Check network connection quality
    - Consider using STUN servers closer to user location

+### Known Issues

+Based on community reports, there have been some intermittent issues with the OpenAI Realtime API:

+1. **Audio Input Not Working** - Some users reported that the API stopped accepting audio input despite no code changes.
+This appears to be a service-side issue that OpenAI has addressed.

+2. **Connection Failures** - Occasional connection failures that may be related to Azure infrastructure issues.

+3. **Mute/Unmute Issues** - Push-to-talk functionality may be affected by browser updates or API changes.

 ### Debug Information

 Enable console logging to debug issues: